-Sub-section (8) of Section 139 provides that the casual vacancy in the office of auditor may be filled by the Board within thirty days of such vacancy.
-But where the vacancy is caused by resignation of auditor, the appointment of auditor shall also be approved by the company at a general meeting convened within three months of the recommendation of the Board and he shall hold the office till the conclusion of the next annual general meeting.
+Any casual vacancy (except as a result of the resignation of an auditor) in the office of an auditor of a company, other than a Government company, shall be filled by the Board of Directors within thirty days.
+If casual vacancy is as a result of the resignation of an auditor, the Board of Directors shall fill the vacancy within thirty days but such appointment shall also be approved by the company at a general meeting convened within three months of the recommendation of the Board and he shall hold the office till the conclusion of the next annual general meeting.